MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 By default, Teams premium licensed users who have been assigned a meeting customization policy can create branding-enabled meetings.
 These meetings are branded by default, and anyone who joins the meetings can see the branding (this includes unlicensed internal, external, and anonymous users).

+> [!NOTE]
+> Attendees joining Teams through the Web experience won't be able to see branding

+## Pre-requisites

+Before setting up Branding in Teams Meetings, check to make sure you have the following items:

+- Access to the Advanced Communications SKU
+- You’re an admin with access to the Teams admin center
+- You’re a premium licensed user or you’ve been assigned a customization policy
+- Your [custom logo](#adding-a-custom-logo-image), [image](#adding-a-custom-image), and [color](#adding-a-custom-color) meet the required specifications

 ## Setting up meeting branding

 Tenant admins can set up and manage organizational, custom branding for Teams meetings in the Teams admin center.

 ### Creating a customization policy

 Meeting Branding lives on the Meeting Customization Policies page in the Teams admin center.
-To begin setup, admins first needs to create a new meeting customization policy or modify the organizational global default policy.
+To begin set up, Admins will first need to create a new meeting customization policy or modify the organizational global default policy.

 Within the meeting customization policy, admins can begin defining their branding by creating a meeting theme.
-To create a new theme, click **Add meeting theme**

 Meeting themes house the brand assets for your theme.
 These include the following:

 - Logo - your organization's logo image.
-- Custom image - a brand image from your organization (this is not the same as a virtual background image).
+- Custom image - a brand image from your organization (this isn't the same as a virtual background image).
 - Custom color - your organization's primary or secondary brand color.

+To create a new theme, select **Add meeting theme**.

 ### Adding a custom logo image

-Teams Meetings can support square logos that appear on key surfaces during your meeting, including the lobby screen.
+Teams Meetings supports square logos that appear on key surfaces during your meeting, including the lobby screen.
 Logo images must meet Microsoft accessibility contrast ratios (4:5:1).

 Uploads must adhere to the following parameters.
 An admin can only upload: